SungHoHong2/SWhacks-checkin/README.md

 ![alt tag](README/0.png)
 - must add the test data by using the link localhost:8080/test
 - the existing test data in your localhost will be removed and added with the new data.
-- the source of the test data can be found in [a relative link](modals/Attendant.py)
+- the source of the test data can be found in [modals/Attendant.py](modals/Attendant.py)
-- the source of the reference data used in the test data can be found in [a relative link](modals/testFiles)
+- the source of the reference data used in the test data can be found in [modals/testFiles](modals/testFiles)
 ---

 > ### Login
 ![alt tag](README/1.png)
-- the login information can be found in [a relative link](modals/User.py)
+- the login information can be found in [modals/User.py](modals/User.py)
 ---